 Earlier this week, the Arizona Cardinals signed quarterback Kyler Murray to a massive contract extension that had an interesting clause built into it.

 NFL insider Ian Rapoport reported on Monday that a clause in Murray's contract mandates four hours of independent game study per week.
-Naturally, that caught social media's attention.
+That caught social media's attention and the story went viral.